stonepros/stone/doc/rados/configuration/mon-config-ref.rst

 See `Monitor Store Synchronization`_ for details.

-.. tip:: You must configure NTP or PTP daemons on your Ceph monitor hosts to
+.. tip:: You must configure NTP or PTP daemons on your Stone monitor hosts to
          ensure that the monitor cluster operates with synchronized clocks.
          It can be advantageous to have monitor hosts sync with each other as well as with multiple quality upstream time sources.

 Clock drift may still be noticeable with NTP even though the discrepancy is not yet harmful.
-Ceph's clock drift / clock skew warnings may get triggered even though NTP maintains a reasonable level of synchronization.
+Stone's clock drift / clock skew warnings may get triggered even though NTP maintains a reasonable level of synchronization.
 Increasing your clock drift may be tolerable under such circumstances; however, a number of factors such as workload, network latency, configuring overrides to default timeouts and the `Monitor Store Synchronization`_ settings may influence the level of acceptable clock drift without compromising Paxos guarantees.

-Ceph provides the following tunable options to allow you to find acceptable values.
+Stone provides the following tunable options to allow you to find acceptable values.